Raffabello/Crypto-Tracker/README.md

 <b>If the latter is the case, I'd love you to read the following</b>

 <h3>About the License</h3>
-Bear in mind that I created and developed this application under the <b>license Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)</b>, it is not intended to be shared for commercial use, and I want you to give proper credits.
+Bear in mind that I created and developed this application under the <b>license Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)</b>, it is not intended to be used for commercial use, and I want you to give proper credits.